An Emerging Opportunity

 With both imagery and copy, Arhaus’ Meta ads have us daydreaming about the possibilities a new outdoor set can introduce.

-Maiden Home’s photography takes the opposite approach from Arhaus in displaying furniture against a neutral backdrop.
-Instead of staging the pieces as in a home, their elegance and beauty is presented uncluttered and unadorned, inviting audiences to carefully inspect the shapes and colors at play.
+Instead of staging the pieces as in a home, Maiden Home’s elegance and beauty is presented uncluttered and unadorned, inviting audiences to carefully inspect the shapes and colors at play.

 In these examples, the chairs are intriguing enough that standing alone is the only way to do them justice.
 The pieces make us curious, and the simplicity of the ad compels a click.

-Interior Define appeals to shoppers looking for just the right piece – the piece they can’t seem to find anywhere.
-It lives in their head, but not in any warehouses, and oh how they’ve looked.
-Now curators can become creator’s.
-Interior Define’s ads invite their audience to take the designer’s seat and build bespoke furniture, choosing from hundreds of materials, features and finishes.
+Your audience isn’t just buying a product; they’re solving a personal need.
+If what you offer can be tailored to fit them perfectly, lead with that.
+Customization on Meta is an opportunity to show that you really get your customers.
+Interior Define’s ads invite their audience to take the designer’s seat and build bespoke furniture, choosing from hundreds of materials, features, and finishes.
 Surprisingly, the ads don’t focus on the boast of owning one-of-a-kind pieces.
 Instead, their advertisements offer help and a solution for shoppers who feel they’re never satisfied.
 Interior Define says, “Don’t settle.”
 Well, except into your custom couch, I suppose.

 The Soho Houses are a collection of beautifully designed homes dotted across the globe as safe havens of inspiration for members-only creatives.
 Soho Home came to life when guests came begging to know where they could purchase the magnificent pieces curated for each unique House.

 As a consequence of this opportunistic arrangement, Soho Home pieces seem bespoke and almost necessary for a creative and inspired space.
-Their pieces are automatically associated with exclusivity, travel, and arts.
-I’d mention the Soho Houses in every one of my Meta ads, too.
+Their pieces are automatically associated with exclusivity, travel, and the arts.
+We’d mention the Soho Houses in every one of our Meta ads, too.

 At 97th Floor, our advertising specialists are committed to a thorough process of audience research and ad testing.
-We fine tune copy, creative and targeting until everything is just right and our clients are getting the maximum return on investment.
-Try us out.
-Then maybe you can do some furniture shopping of your own, huh?
+We fine-tune copy, creative, and targeting until everything is just right and our clients are getting the maximum return on investment.

 © 2024 - 97th Floor.
 All rights reserved.
 Privacy Policy.
 Proudly founded in Utah.
 Growing businesses worldwide.